rechati/brio/README.md

 # Brio: Code Snippet Extraction CLI

-Brio is a command-line tool for scanning your codebase and extracting code snippets that are annotated with special start/end tags containing JSON metadata.
-It’s especially useful when you want to share or debug code segments selectively without copying entire files manually.
+**Brio** is a simple but super handy command-line tool for pulling specific code snippets out of your codebase.
+It works by scanning your files for sections marked with special start/end tags that include JSON metadata.
+Instead of copying and pasting from entire files, you can just grab exactly what you need.

+Where Brio really shines is when you’re working with Large Language Models (LLMs) or trying to focus on specific parts of your code.
+Whether you’re building prompts, fine-tuning models, debugging, or just sharing snippets with your team, Brio makes it quick and painless.
+It’s like having a custom filter for your code that pulls out only what matters.

 ---